 How to Take CBD Oil for Trigeminal Neuralgia

-If you live in a state where medical marijuana is legal, you may wish to apply for a medical marijuana card.
-Several states list neuropathic pain as one of their qualifying conditions, and patients can benefit from more potent products containing THC alongside CBD.
+Those living in a state where medical marijuana is legal may wish to apply for a medical marijuana card.
+Several states list neuropathic pain as one of their qualifying conditions.
+Patients in these locations can benefit from more potent products containing THC alongside CBD.

-However, if you don’t live in a state where you can get medical cannabis for trigeminal neuralgia, you could still try a CBD oil that comes from industrial hemp.
-Hemp contains less than 0.3% THC and is, therefore, legal in the majority of places.
+Those who don’t live in a legal state can try a CBD oil that comes from hemp.
+Hemp contains less than 0.3% THC and is widely legal in the US.

-The most popular way of taking hemp-derived CBD is as an oil.
-You drop the oil under the tongue and hold for 60–90 seconds before swallowing.
+The most popular way of taking hemp-derived CBD is via an oil.
+The preferred method of taking CBD oil is to place the oil under the tongue and hold for 60–90 seconds before swallowing.
 CBD is also available in many other forms, including capsules, edibles, vape products, and topicals.

 Each of these forms has its pros and cons.
 For more information, check out our article CBD Therapy: Which Is Best for You?

 One thing to consider when purchasing CBD oil for trigeminal neuralgia is whether the product is full-spectrum or an isolate.
-Full-spectrum products may be more effective since they contain a range of other cannabis-compounds alongside CBD.
+Full-spectrum products are potentially more effective since they contain a range of other cannabis compounds alongside CBD.

-This is highly relevant, because other cannabinoids, such as CBC and CBG, and some cannabis terpenes also have pain killing properties.
+This is relevant because other cannabinoids, such as CBC and CBG, and some cannabis terpenes also have painkilling properties.
 Many experts believe that these chemicals work together synergistically to produce enhanced effects.

-It is also essential to choose your CBD brand carefully.
+It is also essential to choose a CBD brand carefully.
 Some companies are selling inferior goods thanks to a lack of market regulation.
 Look for a brand that publishes third-party lab reports to confirm the cannabinoid content of their oils.
-You should also read plenty of reviews before buying.
+It is also important to read plenty of reviews before buying.

-Does CBD Oil Heal Trigeminal Neuralgia?
+Does CBD Oil Help with Trigeminal Neuralgia?
 Final Thoughts

-If you suffer from pain due to trigeminal neuralgia, you may be keen to try CBD.
-Still, bear in mind that CBD may not be powerful enough to manage your condition alone.
-That said, it could potentially provide some additional relief alongside other treatment methods.
+Those who have pain due to trigeminal neuralgia may find CBD oil useful.
+Still, bear in mind that CBD may not be powerful enough to manage the condition by itself.
+However, it could potentially provide some additional relief alongside other treatment methods.

-However, CBD can interact with many prescription and over-the-counter drugs and may increase the risk of adverse effects.
-Therefore, you should consult a medical professional before taking CBD oil for trigeminal neuralgia.
-They will be able to monitor your progress and adjust your medication dosage if necessary.
+It should be noted that CBD can interact with many prescription and over-the-counter drugs and could increase the risk of adverse effects.
+Therefore, patients should consult a medical professional before taking CBD oil for trigeminal neuralgia.
+They will be able to monitor progress and adjust the amount consumed if necessary.